TheLegendofPiratesOnline/discord-bot/README.md

 ## Additional Information
 This project is still in active development.

-Due to how the bot currently handles release notes, startup will take a good amount of time (especially with large max release values).
+Due to how the bot currently handles release notes, start-up will take a good amount of time, especially when `maxReleaseNotes` is set to a high amount.

 See to see all planned updates read [WIP.md](WIP.md)